-The 2016 sampling events were conducted by WET on August 3 and by Whitefish Lake Institute on August 16 with assistance from members of LBLA.
-Water quality sampling was conducted at 7 lake locations, the inlet stream (Herrig Creek) and the outlet stream (Little Bitterroot River) (Figure 1).
-Lake and stream sampling includes measurements of field parameters, collection of samples for laboratory analysis, and depth profile monitoring at the lake center.
-Two near-shore sites were sampled for benthic algae in 2016, and three well samples were collected from around Little Bitterroot Lake for the purpose of comparing groundwater to lake water, and to investigate the potential of radioactive elements in groundwater.
+The 2017 sampling events were conducted by WET on August 2 and by Whitefish Lake Institute on August 7 with assistance from members of LBLA.
+Water quality sampling was conducted at 7 lake locations and 4 stream locations, including 3 sites on the inlet stream (Herrig Creek) and one site on the outlet stream (Little Bitterroot River) (Figure 1).
+Two sites were included in the upper watershed of Herrig Creek to help evaluate potential effects from recent logging and slash burning.
+This is the second year of sampling at these locations.

+Lake and stream sampling includes measurements of field parameters (temperature, dissolved oxygen, specific conductance, and pH), collection of nutrient samples for laboratory analysis, and depth profile monitoring at the lake center.
+Two near-shore sites were also sampled for benthic algae in 2017.
 Methods of each component of the monitoring program are summarized in the following sections.
-A complete description of field and analytical methods are provided in the project Sampling and Analysis Plan (SAP) (WET, 2016) which is provided to Montana DEQ to procure funding from the grant program.
+A complete description of field and analytical methods are provided in the project Sampling and Analysis Plan (SAP) (WET, 2017) which is provided to Montana DEQ to procure funding from the grant program.